-The ANZ Remuneration Policy provides the HRC and management with a consistent framework for managing remuneration and remuneration-related matters.
-Where overseas legislative/regulatory requirements for foreign-owned financial services companies exceed ANZ's Remuneration Policy requirements, the ANZ Remuneration Policy has adopted specific country addendums to apply the local legislative requirements to any impacted employees in the relevant jurisdiction.
+The Australia and New Zealand Banking Group Limited Remuneration Policy (ANZBGL Remuneration Policy) provides the HRC and management with a consistent framework for managing remuneration and remuneration-related matters.
+Where overseas legislative/regulatory requirements for foreign-owned financial services companies exceed the ANZBGL Remuneration Policy requirements, the ANZBGL Remuneration Policy has adopted specific country addendums or a local/country specific policy (e.g. New Zealand (NZ) who operate under the ANZ NZ Remuneration Policy) to apply the local legislative requirements to any impacted employees in the relevant jurisdiction.